brenhinkeller/StaticTools.jl/README.md

 [![CI (Integration nightly)](https://github.com/brenhinkeller/StaticTools.jl/workflows/CI%20(Integration%20nightly)/badge.svg)](https://github.com/brenhinkeller/StaticTools.jl/actions/workflows/CI-integration-nightly.yml)
 [![Coverage](https://codecov.io/gh/brenhinkeller/StaticTools.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/brenhinkeller/StaticTools.jl)

-Tools to enable [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl)-based static compilation of Julia code (or more accurately, a subset of Julia which we might call "unsafe Julia") to standalone native binaries by avoiding GC allocations and `llvmcall`-ing all the things.
-Warning: experimental! 🐛
+Tools to enable [StaticCompiler.jl](https://github.com/tshort/StaticCompiler.jl)-based static compilation of Julia code (or more accurately, a subset of Julia which we might call "unsafe Julia") to standalone native binaries by avoiding GC allocations and `llvmcall`-ing all the things!
+(Experimental! 🐛)

-This package currently requires Julia 1.8 for best results (in particular, 1.8.0-beta3 is known to work).
-Integration tests against StaticCompiler.jl and LoopVectorization.jl are currently run with Julia 1.8 on x86-64 linux and mac; other platforms and versions may or may not work but will depend on StaticCompiler.jl support.
+This package currently requires Julia 1.8 or greater for best results (if in doubt, check [which versions are passing CI](https://github.com/brenhinkeller/StaticTools.jl/actions?query=workflow%3ACI++)).
+Integration tests against StaticCompiler.jl and LoopVectorization.jl are currently run with Julia 1.8 and 1.9 on x86-64 linux and mac; other platforms and versions may or may not work but will depend on StaticCompiler.jl support.

 While we'll do our best to keep things working, this package should still be considered experimental at present, and necessarily involves a lot of juggling of pointers and such (i.e., "unsafe Julia").
-If I've made errors in any of the `llvmcall`s (which we have to use instead of simpler `ccall`s for things to statically compile smoothly), there could be serious bugs or even undefined behavior.
-PRs welcome!
+If there are errors in any of the `llvmcall`s (which we have to use instead of simpler `ccall`s for things to statically compile smoothly), there could be serious bugs or even undefined behavior.
+Please report any unexpected bugs you find, and PRs are welcome!

 The stack-allocated statically-sized `StaticString`s in this package are heavily inspired by the techniques used in [JuliaSIMD/ManualMemory.jl](https://github.com/JuliaSIMD/ManualMemory.jl); you can use that package via [StrideArraysCore.jl](https://github.com/JuliaSIMD/StrideArraysCore.jl) or [StrideArrays.jl](https://github.com/chriselrod/StrideArrays.jl) to obtain fast stack-allocated statically-sized arrays which should also be StaticCompiler-friendly.

 In addition to the exported names, Julia `Base` functions extended for StaticTools types (i.e., `StaticString`/ `MallocString` and `StackArray`/`MallocArray`) include:
 * `print`, `println`, `error`,
-* `parse`,
+* `parse`, `read`, `write`
-* `rand` (when using an `rng` initialied with `static_rng`, `SplitMix64`, or `Xoshiro256✴︎✴︎` )
+* `rand`/`rand!` (when using an `rng` initialied with `static_rng`, `SplitMix64`, or `Xoshiro256✴︎✴︎` )
-* `randn` (when using an `rng` initialied with `BoxMuller`, or `MarsagliaPolar` )
+* `randn`/`randn!` (when using an `rng` initialied with `MarsagliaPolar`, `BoxMuller`, or `Ziggurat` )
 * and much or all of the `AbstractArray` and `AbstractString` interfaces where relevant.

 [![Mandelbrot Set in the terminal with compiled Julia](docs/mandelcompilemov.jpg)](http://www.youtube.com/watch?v=YsNC4oO0rLA)